-There’s really a Google Sheets recipe that will tally the quantity of cells (that meet certain measures) for you!
+There’s really a Google Sheets recipe that will tally the number of cells (that meet certain measures) for you!

-For instance, say I’m following the commitment of my organization’s Facebook posts on this Google Sheets, and I need to discover what number of posts have drawn in clients mutiple.
+For instance, say I’m following the commitment of my organization’s Facebook posts on this Google Sheets.

 Expecting the information is housed in cells E2 to E12, this is what my COUNTIF Google Sheets recipe would resemble:

 On the off chance that you can make the dates in your Google Sheets update consequently.